costascaio/costascaio/README.md

 ### Hello Hello, Im Caio 👋

 Welcome to my GitHub profile.
 I am a Computer Science student at UFOP.
 Im currently working on the CRIC Searchable Image Database project, a plataform that is a public cervical cell image database aiming supporting cervical cancer analysis of Pap Smear.
+Also working with PHP development at eStracta.

 ### 💻 I'm working on
 - <a href="https://playground.database.cric.com.br/">CRIC Searchable Image Database</a>.